jtlovell/GENESPACE/readme.md

 6. Pan-genome annotation construction
 7. Multi-genome riparian plotting

-See section 4.2 for more details
+See the tutorial for more details

 #### 1.3 Running with example data